Student Code of Conduct

 The University reserves the right to deny the request and proceed with its process regardless of any outside proceedings or the responding party's decision to take a leave.

 Non-Enrolled Responding Party

-There are a number of circumstances where a non-enrolled student can have a pending conduct allegation.
+There are some circumstances where a non-enrolled student can have a pending allegation.
 These include, but are not limited to:

 - A violation occurred while the responding party was not enrolled at the University but while the responding party had a continuing educational interest in the University (such as while on a voluntary or involuntary leave).

-- A violation occurred while the responding party was enrolled at the University but the responding party graduated or took a voluntary or involuntary leave prior to the resolution of the conduct process.
+- A violation occurred while the responding party was enrolled at the University but the responding party graduated or took a voluntary or involuntary leave before the resolution of the accountability process.

-The University reserves the right to proceed with the conduct process regardless of the responding party's enrollment status.
-In cases where the University decides not to proceed, the responding party's conduct record will reflect an outstanding conduct allegation.
+The University reserves the right to proceed with the accountability process regardless of the responding party's enrollment status.
+In cases where the University decides not to proceed, the responding party's disciplinary record will reflect an outstanding allegation.
 This information may be disclosed to third parties in accordance with the Records policy outlined in this Code.

-Once Student Development is aware of a situation, there are multiple options for resolution.
+Once Student Accountability and Conflict Transformation is aware of a situation, there are multiple options for resolution.
 In situations where there is insufficient information to allege a policy violation, informal resolution is the only option.

-If a reporting party is involved, the student development staff or designee will work with the reporting party to determine how they would prefer the situation be resolved.
+If a reporting party is involved, the Student Accountability and Conflict Transformation staff or designee will work with the reporting party to determine how they would prefer the situation be resolved.
 Whenever possible, the reporting party's preference for resolution will be respected.
 In some situations, however, the University may determine that it must utilize a certain resolution process regardless of the reporting party's request.